ZoeMeow1027/DutSchedule/README.md

 ### I need to clear old news.
 What should I do?

-- You just need to refresh news and this will clear and get latest one automatically.
+- You just need to refresh news and this will clear old and get latest one automatically.

 ### I'm got issue with this app.
 Which place can I reproduce issue for you?

 - You can report issue via [Issue tab](https://github.com/ZoeMeow1027/DutSchedule/issues) on this repository.

-Thank you for your support!
+# Known issues

+If you found a issue, you can report this via [issue tab](https://github.com/ZoeMeow1027/DutSchedule/issues) on this repository.
+- Global news and subject news were shown not correctly.
+  - You just need to refresh news and this will clear old and get latest one automatically.
+- Can't get current wallpaper as my app background wallpaper.
+  - On Android 14, Google is restricted for getting current wallpaper on Android 14 or later.
+This issue will be delayed very loong until a posible fix.
+You can [see why here](https://github.com/ZoeMeow1027/DutSchedule/issues/19).

 # Credits, changelog and license?
 - [Changelog](CHANGELOG.md)